 Often in a waiting room, I’ll people watch for a while.
 Then I’ll flip through a magazine or two.
 These often give me plenty of inspiration for posts I can write.

-If I have time and feel up to it, I’ll even add an outline to my headline to make writing it even easier.
+If you have time and feel up to it, consider adding an outline to your headline idea to make writing it even easier.

 5. Create a Pinnable Image

 You can add text, edit all elements of your photos, and place stickers.
-Then you can save them back to your phone, or on the Hub to access on your computer.
+Then you can save them back to your phone.

 6. Check Blog Stats & Deal with Spam Comments